-The future: diverticular disease research
+The future of diverticular disease research

-Help us shape the future of diverticular disease research in the UK and Republic of Ireland.
+Thank you for helping us shape the future of diverticular disease research in the UK and Republic of Ireland.

 Discovering your priorities for diverticular disease research, Guts UK and Bowel Research UK.

 In 2023, Guts UK teamed up with medical research charity Bowel Research UK to launch a Priority Setting Partnership (PSP) into diverticular disease and diverticular-related gut conditions.
-With your help, we want to identify the top ten research priorities for diverticular disease.

 Guts UK has previously completed Priority Setting Partnerships (PSP) into pancreatitis and Irritable Bowel Syndrome (IBS).
 These projects helped decide the top 10 research priorities for the conditions and help inform the future research that Guts UK invests in.